mgrider/SKHexGrid/README.md

   - growing and shrinking of cells
 * additional "canned" examples
   - An example drawn with `UIKit`
-  - An example that does not "fit" to the screen size, and instead is much larger and scrolls off screen in all directions
+  - An example that does not "fit" to the screen size, and instead is much larger and scrolls off-screen in all directions
   - A fully functioning game example? ([Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) maybe?)
+  - A option that "tiles" the configured grid (only some configurations will tile perfectly)
-  - Could just be lots of different configurations.
+  - As much as possible, these should be implemented as different configurations
 * additional coordinate ideas
   - allow shifting of all grid coordinates (this has been started in the shifting-coordinates branch)
     - 1 direction at a time
     - moving offset coordinate 0,0 all the way to an edge of the grid
   - allow drawing coordinates as letters
   - toggle drawing an extra cell in 2 or 3 directions, and only drawing coordinates (for the relevant axis) in that cell
-* Allow the user to save their hex grid (possibly including current states)
+* Allow the user to save their hex grid (including any current states)
 * Allow the user to export the current grid
   - as PDF, specifying the size of each cell
 * Add option to choose a woodgrain background